National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/understanding.md

 > OHDSI requires harmonization not only to a standardized format, but also to a rigorous standard content.

 N3C relies heavily on the OMOP common data model which is part of the heart of the N3C harmonization process.
-OMOP, along with other data partners from ACT, TriNetX, and PCORI, ingest their data feeds into a central OMOP N3C repository that is then available within the N3C Enclave for researchers.
+OMOP, along with other data partners from ACT, TriNetX, and PCORI, ingest their data feeds into a central OMOP N3C repository that is then available within the N3C Data Enclave for researchers.

 The OMOP CDM is an open-source, community standard for observational healthcare data and consists of clinical tables describing conditions and events from patient records and vocabulary tables describing clinical concepts.
 The central table in the OMOP vocabulary system is the table, `concept`.